 That said, it's a good idea to create some organization-wide standards to help ensure each team can work and function together -- like code quality and style checking, code reviews, API design.

 Clear separation means that errors are mostly localized to the service that the developer is working on.
 This increases the resiliency of the system by preventing total system failures when a single service fails.
 So, you can assign a junior developer to a less critical service so that way if they bring down that service, the remainder of the application is not affected.

 Loosely coupled services are easier to scale since each service can be deployed separately.
 Higher demand services often have different scaling requirements.
 For example, perhaps a particular process requires a high GPU processor and RAM.
-Well, the service that houses that process can be deployment on a server that meets those requirements while the other services can run on normal servers.
+Well, the service that houses that process can be deployed on a server that meets those requirements while the other services can run on normal servers.
 Less coupling also helps to eliminate one team having to wait on another team to finish up work that another team may be dependent on.

 Smaller Code Bases

 Smaller code bases tend to be easier to understand since you do not have to grasp the entire system.
 This, along with the necessity for solid API design, means that applications in a microservice stack are generally faster to develop and easier to test, refactor, and scale (if they're responsible for one thing).
 They're less brittle as well since applications are decoupled from one another.
 Just keep in mind that it's important to maintain consistent coding standards across all services, so that it's easier for a developer to move from one service to another.

 Accelerated Feedback Loops